Born: September 19, 1948

 Jeremy moved to London in 1971 and had a number of odd jobs before landing the role of John the Baptist in the hit musical Godspell.
 He went on to a successful early career in West End theater and on TV, and debuted on the big screen in Nijinsky.

 These appearances led to his being cast in the TV adaptation of Brideshead Revisited, Evelyn Waugh's epic novel about the intense relationship between two upper-class young Englishmen at the beginning of the century.
-The role garnered Irons international attention and Emmy, BAFTA and Golden Globe award nominations for best actor.
+The role garnered Jeremy international attention and Emmy, BAFTA and Golden Globe award nominations for best actor.

 He went on to a steady career in film, winning honorable mentions and awards for The French Lieutenant's Woman (1981), Moonlighting (1982), Betrayal (1983), The Mission (1986), and Dead Ringers (1988).

-In 1984, he debuted on Broadway opposite Glenn Close in Tom Stoppard's The Real Thing and won a Tony Award for his performance.
+In 1984, Jeremy debuted on Broadway opposite Glenn Close in Tom Stoppard's The Real Thing and won a Tony Award for his performance.

 In 1990 he again starred opposite Glenn Close, playing Claus Von Bulow in Reversal of Fortune and was awarded both an Academy Award and a Golden Globe for Best Actor.
-He followed up this success with major roles in Kafka (1991), Waterland (1992), M. Butterfly (1993), Die Hard 3 (1995), Stealing Beauty (1996) and leading the three Musketeers in The Man in the Iron Mask (1998).
+Jeremy followed up this success with major roles in Kafka (1991), Waterland (1992), M. Butterfly (1993), Die Hard 3 (1995), Stealing Beauty (1996) and leading the three Musketeers in The Man in the Iron Mask (1998).

 His distinct voice has become as in demand as the man himself.
 Irons has provided the voice of Scar in Disney's The Lion King (1996), he's done voiceovers for Lexus commercials, narrated for the ride Spaceship Earth at Epcot in Orlando, read the novel Lolita on tape, and recorded excerpts from the novel The Red Shoes.

-In 2007, he won a second Golden Globe for his work in the TV miniseries Elizabeth I (2005).
+In 2007, Jeremy won a second Golden Globe for his work in the TV miniseries Elizabeth I (2005).
 He has since continued his acting career with roles in recent feature films Margin Call (2011) and The Words (2012), plus a recurring role on the television series The Borgias.
-More recently, he starred in Race, (2016) Batman v Superman: Dawn of Justice (2016) and Justice League (2017).
+More recently, he starred in Batman v Superman: Dawn of Justice (2016), Justice League (2017) and the spy thriller Red Sparrow (2018), alongside Jennifer Lawrence.